dotnet/AspNetCore.Docs/aspnetcore/blazor/class-libraries.md

 When packing a Razor class library, all companion assets in the *wwwroot* folder are included in the package automatically and are made available to apps referencing the package.

-### Consume content from a referenced razor class library
+### Consume content from a referenced Razor class library

 The files included in the *wwwroot* folder of the Razor class library are exposed to the consuming app under the prefix `_content/{LIBRARY NAME}/`.
 The consuming app references these assets via `<script>`, `<style>`, `<img>`, and other HTML tags.